-Limited-Scope Attorney Appearance: when appropriate I can attend meetings such as Re-evaluations, Eligibility Determination and other Team Meetings.
+Limited-Scope Attorney Appearance: when appropriate I can attend meetings such as Re-evaluations, Eligibility Determination and other Team Meeting.

 MA Dept. of Elementary & Secondary Education works with more than 350 local school districts to improve public education and provide educational programs and services.

 U.S. Department of Education is a good source of guidance regarding legislation, regulations and policy documents related to Education.